Chromeilion/RoMAE-Experiments/README.md

-# RoMA-Experiments
+# RoMAE-Experiments
-Repository containing experiments for the Rotary Masked Autoencoder.
+Repository containing experiments for the paper ["Rotary Masked Autoencoders are Versatile Learners"](https://arxiv.org/abs/2505.20535).

 ## Creating an Experiment

-To see how to make an experiment, check out the example directory.
+To see how to make an experiment, check out the ```example_experiment``` directory.
 In essence, each experiment is a regular Python package.
 The only hardline requirement is that the package needs to be executable, e.g. it should have a ```__main__.py``` file which runs the experiment.
-With this, it is then possible to utilize the training utilities present in RoMA to do multi-node and multi-GPU training.
+With this, it is then possible to utilize the training utilities present in the [RoMAE](https://github.com/Chromeilion/RoMAE) package to do multi-node and multi-GPU training.

 ## Running an Experiment